What is Top ICO List?

 Since 2017 Top ICO List has offered cryptocurrency investors all the newest, hottest and best Initial Coin Offering (ICOs), also known as ICO Coin.
 There are lots ICO listing websites available in the internet but most of them are not regularly updated.
 Top ICO List collects all the quality Active, Pre & Upcoming ICO’s, and thus we ensure that you won’t miss out on the chance to be apart of the next big thing.

-Our ICO listings calendar is curated and informative, which is why we believe investors will have the best chance at finding the ICO that is right for them.
+Our ICO listings calendar is curated and informative, we perform ico review and ico rating according to strict transparent criteria.
+This is why we believe investors will have the best chance at finding the ICO that is right for them.
 Top ICO List is updated multiple times per day so it’s always up to date and has the best NEW initial coin offerings in 2018 and beyond.

 Our ICO analyst team searches the internet constantly for new ICO so investors don’t have to!
 We consider our Initial Coin Offering list to be of the highest quality.